PelionIoT/mbed-cloud-sdk-java/foundation-generator/README.md

 * A more stable interface that significantly reduces application maintenance effort while allowing change to the underlying REST API.
 * A more logical grouping of operations which is not dictated by the underlying service organisation.

-## Foundation generator configuration
+## Foundation generator input
-The configuration information is taken from the cloud API repo under sdk/foundation_configs.
-Each configuration file describes a list of foundation entities (eg account, user).
+The source information is taken from the cloud API repo under ../config/pelion.
+Each input file describes a list of foundation entities (eg account, user).
 For each entity there is a list of the operations that the entity offers, and a mapping to the underlying API call that provides this functionality.

 There is also a method of renaming API fields to give a more consistent user experience.
+The files that configure this behaviour are in sdk/foundation_configs

 ## Running the generator
 The generator is a project in Java and uses gradle to orchestrate builds and running.
 To ensure the correct versions of gradle and other tools are in place, a wrapper script ``./gradlew`` is provided.